 C++ is used by many programmers of different types and coming from different fields.
 C++ is mostly used to write device driver programs, system software, and applications that depend on direct hardware manipulation under real-time constraints.
 It is also used to teach the basics of object-oriented features because it is simple and is also used in the fields of research.
 Also, many primary user interfaces and system files of Windows and Macintosh are written using C++.
 So, C++ is a popular, strong and frequently used programming language of this modern programming era.

 Object-Oriented Programming and C++

 C++ supports object-oriented programming (OOP), with four major principles of object-oriented development:

-C++ is not purely object-oriented language because object-oriented means to works with object and classes, but in C++ you can write code without creating a class.
+C++ is not purely object-oriented language because of object-oriented means to works with object and classes, but in C++ you can write code without creating a class.

 Features of Object Oriented C++

 - The main focus remains on data rather than procedures.